 Level 1 training is designed for all school staff and provides basic information about students living with type 1 diabetes.
 Level 1 training includes 3 online modules each consisting of an educational and interactive video, downloadable resources, plus learning questions and activities that each person needs to complete:

-- Module 1: Diabetes 101 – Provides a basic overview of what is type 1 diabetes and how it is managed
+- Module 1: Diabetes 101 – Provides a basic overview of what is type 1 diabetes and how it is managed.

-- Module 2: Low and Highs (First Aid) – Explains the signs and symptoms of hypoglycaemia and hyperglycaemia (lows and highs) and how to respond in an emergency
+- Module 2: Low and highs (first aid) – Explains the signs and symptoms of hypoglycaemia and hyperglycaemia (lows and highs) and how to respond in an emergency.

-- Module 3: Roles and Responsibilities – Explains the roles and responsibilities of school staff in supporting and managing students with type 1 diabetes.
+- Module 3: Roles and responsibilities – Explains the roles and responsibilities of school staff in supporting and managing students with type 1 diabetes.

 -